 In 2008 the Los Gatos town council unanimously decided to support a countywide ordinance to reduce the use of disposable plastic shopping bags.
 The ordinance was spearheaded by the Recycling and Waste Reduction Commission and placed a fee on both paper and plastic shopping bags.

 The goal of this initiative was to encourage people to use reusable shopping bags and to completely eliminate disposable bags.
 This past August, the Los Gatos town council decided to up the ante and passed a ban on single-use plastic bags in a 4-1 vote.
 Under the new law which is set to start on February 3, 2014, only disposable paper bags will be available for a 10-cent fee.

 Santa Fe Goes Reusable

 The Santa Fe city council passed a law prohibiting disposable plastic bags in a 7-1 vote.
 The law bans plastic bags thinner than 2.25 mils and also levies a 10-cent fee per paper bag and mandates that paper bags must be constructed from at least 40 percent recycled material (ours are 100% recycled material).

-In a unique turn of events Ron Trujillo, the one council member who voted against the measure did so because he felt the ban should not only target thin plastic bags, but thicker bags too.
+In a unique turn of events Ron Trujillo, the one council member who voted against the measure did so because he felt the ban should not only target thin plastic bags but thicker bags too.
 Trujillo stated, “Why isn’t this bag ban for everyone?
 We’re missing the mark here.
 We need to treat everyone fairly.”

-Other council members have gone on the record as stating this law is a good start and other types of disposable bags can be added to the ban in the future.
+Other council members have gone on the record as stating this law is a good start and that other types of disposable bags can be added to the ban in the future.

 Do you know of a city that recently passed a disposable bag ban and isn’t on our map yet?
 If so, let us know!